 Wonderful gardens connected to the Alcazar Palace include eye-catching green areas with fruit trees, flowers, and vegetables.

-If you would like to see how fairytale gardens look like, roam the Alzacar Gardens.
+If you would like to see what fairytale gardens look like, roam the Alzacar Gardens.
 Let me remind you, royal Alcazar and the Gardens were a filming location of the Game of Thrones.

 5. CHECK OUT SEVILLE CATHEDRAL